 An example of Pandora is the woman who released evil into the world.

-Origin: L from Glassical Greek Pandōra from pan, all (see pan-) plush dōron, a gift: see date
+Origin of PandoraClassical Latin from Classical Greek Pand?ra from pan, all (see pan-) + d?ron, a gift: see date

 pandora - Computer Definition

-A leading music recommendation and Internet radio service from Pandora Media, Inc. (www.pandora.com).
+A leading music streaming and Internet radio service from Pandora Media, Inc. (www.pandora.com).
 Pandora lets users create their own personalized radio stations by selecting a favorite artist and voting thumbs up or down on each song that is delivered.
-The more songs you hear and vote on, the more Pandora is able to fine tune the station to your preferences.
-Songs can be heard on the computer from the Pandora Web site or a smartphone.
-User selections made on the Web appear on the phone and vice versa.
+The more songs listened to and voted on, the more Pandora fine tunes the station to the user's music preferences.
+Songs can be heard on the computer or a mobile device.
 The Music Genome Project The heart of Pandora is the Music Genome Project that was started in 2000 by Will Glaser, Jon Kraft and Tim Westergren.
 It is a musicological study analyzing 400 attributes of a song, including melody, harmony, the singer's voice and instruments.
 Pandora uses its history of billions of thumbs up and down in combination with the music DNA to recommend songs.
 It should be noted that the "music DNA" has no relationship to the acoustic fingerprints used to identify a song (see acoustic fingerprint).
 See Last.fm, music recommendation service and music search.

 - PANDORA (the "All-giving") in Greek mythology, according to Hesiod (Theog.

 - In 1872 appeared Three Books of Song, containing translated as well as original pieces, in 1873 Aftermath and in 1875 The Mask of Pandora, and other Poems.
 Among these "other poems" were "The Hanging of the Crane," "Morituri Salutamus" and "A Book of Sonnets."